 15) Wheel of Fortune

-Wordsy is a fast paced game in which you are randomly given 8 letters which are assigned different point levels.
+Wordsy is a fast-paced game in which you are randomly given 8 letters that are assigned different point levels.
 The goal is to come up with a word that will earn the most points.
 Good news!
-You are not limited to the 8 letters given, but of course it is advantageous to use as many of them as possible.
-This game has a genuine Zoe seal of approval, though unfortunately I’ve only come across it in the UK so you’ll have to order it online.
+You are not limited to the 8 letters given, but of course, it is advantageous to use as many of them as possible.
+This game has a genuine Zoe seal of approval, though unfortunately, I’ve only come across it in the UK so you’ll have to order it online.